l7purohit/LPurohit-Portfolio/Inflation.md

 6. How To Be Aware and Beat Inflation?
 <br>

 The structure described above is meant for a general purpose audience with varying backgrounds.
-Hence, instead of being laden with jargon and complex structures, the project will now take readers on a journey to understand inflation
+Hence, instead of being laden with jargon and complex structures, the project will now take readers on a journey to understand inflation and how they can overcoe=me it's adverse effects.

 ## Storyboard